tobbe-joh/noq_app_fork/README.md

 # noq_app_deployment
-Contains files to create docker containers that are ready to be deployed
+Contains files to create docker containers that are ready to be deployed on a server.

+## Setting Environment Variables
+In order to run the application you need to set environment variables that are listed in the .env.sample file.
+You can set the variables in .env file (which should never be shared publicly) or by setting the values in your providers environment.

+.env file contains values used by the application to access the database, SECRET_KEY for the backend and selection of backend settings.

+To use production settings for backend you need to use following value for the DJANGO_SETTINGS_MODULE variable

+    DJANGO_SETTINGS_MODULE=noq_django.settings.prod

-## Building the Container
+## Building and Running the Container
-Before you deploy the docker images and container you need to take following steps.
+To run the application on a server you need to run following commands.

 After cloning the repo, run following commands to build the container.